Tripartite State Characterization via Activated Bipartite Entanglement: Numerical results for more general states

-Last but not least, we perform ABE analysis considering randomly generated arbitrary pure tripartite states obeying the Haar measure.
-The optimizations in Eqs.~\eqref{EoA} and \eqref{EoF} were numerically solved.
-In Fig.~\ref{fig:my_label}, we plot $8\times10^{4}$ of these states depicted by the background light-blue dots.
-As can be observed, these dots spread almost all over the allowed area defined by the ABE's lower and upper bounds.
-Numerical analysis of the 1-parameter GHZ-vectors, the 2 and 3-parameter W-vectors and the arbitrary vectors given by Eqs.~\eqref{GHZ_type_state}, \eqref{W_type_2_parameters}, \eqref{W_type_3_parameters} and \eqref{acin}, respectively, are included.
-In each case the independent parameters were randomly chosen.
-The 1-parameter GHZ-vectors are represented in Fig.~\ref{fig:my_label} by $1\times 10^{3}$ green dots along the straight line $\Delta_{E}\left(\rho_ {AB}\right) = \Delta S$ (the saturation line).
-The 2 and 3-parameter W-vectors are represented by the $2\times 10^{3}$ orange dots situated in a limited region representing the W parametric surface shading the 2-dimensional parametric plane defined by the axes $\Delta_{E}\left(\rho_{AB}\right)$ and $\Delta S$ (see Fig.~\ref{fig:exp}-bottom for comparison).
-The maximum value attained by the ABE for these states is $\Delta_{E}\left(\rho_{AB}\right) \approx 0.15$, which is in accordance with the analytical results.
-The sparse red dots scattered along the same allowed area represent $1\times10^{2}$ four independent parameters arbitrary pure tripartite states given by Eq.~\eqref{acin} (for simplicity, we neglect the phase parameter: $\phi=0$).
-Calculations of the rank of the reduced density matrices of each individual subsystem ($r(\rho_{k})$, $k=A, B, C$) show that all the states for which $\Delta_{E}\left(\rho_{AB}\right)>0$, present $r(\rho_{A}) = r(\rho_{B}) = r(\rho_{C}) = 2$, which is a \textit{sine qua non} condition to identify true tripartite entangled states.
-Therefore, all the states in Fig.~\ref{fig:my_label} with $\Delta_{E}\left(\rho_{AB}\right)>0$ are necessarily GHZ or W states.
-On the other hand, calculations show that the orange dots formed by 2 and 3-parameter W-vectors possess the 3-tangle \cite{kundu} equals to zero, which is a characteristic of W states \cite{dur}.
-Calculations of the 3-tangle for the arbitrary states show that the light-blue and red dots that present vanishing 3-tangle values are precisely located at the same region representing the W-parametric surface.
-Thus, the arbitrary pure tripartite states located behind the 2 and 3-parameter W-vectors in Fig.~\ref{fig:my_label} are all W states.
-In the same figure, we highlight the ordinary W-state with $\lambda_{0} = \lambda_{3} =1/\sqrt{3}$, depicted as the big orange dot at coordinates ($\Delta_{E}\left(\rho^{W}_{AB}\right)$, $\Delta S^{W}$) = (0.11,0.9183).
-The light-blue dots above the W-region (and here we include the green 1-parameter GHZ-vectors) have tangle greater than zero, which is a a characteristic trait only fulfilled by the GZH-states.
-Therefore, we conclude that all the states above the W-region are GHZ states.
-The ordinary GHZ state given by $\lambda_{1} = 1/\sqrt{2}$ in Eq.~\ref{GHZ_type_state}, is represented in Fig.~\ref{fig:my_label} by the big green dot whose coordinates are (1,1).
-This state possesses the greater value that ABE can assume.
-The dots at the origin correspond to all biseparable and separable states for which the ranks are in agreement with the expected \cite{dur}: for biseparable states, one of them is equal to 1 and for completely separable states the three 3-tangle is equal to 1.
+To address the type of every state found in Fig.~\ref{fig:my_label}, our numerical analyses involve calculating the rank (denoted by $r(\rho_{k})$, $k=A, B, C$) of all reduced density matrices.
+Our findings reveal that any state for which $\Delta_{E}\left(\rho_{AB}\right)>0$ has $r(\rho_{A}) = r(\rho_{B}) = r(\rho_{C}) = 2$, which is a necessary condition for identifying genuine tripartite entanglement.
+This result is in perfect agreement with our previous analytical results, and we conclude that all the states in Fig.~\ref{fig:my_label} with $\Delta_{E}\left(\rho_{AB}\right)>0$ are necessarily GHZ or W states.
+To distinguish the GHZ-type from the W-type we have to look at the 3-tangle.
+Calculations show that the orange dots formed by 2 and 3-parameter W states possess 3-tangle \cite{kundu} equal to zero, which is indeed a characteristic of W states \cite{dur}.
+However, calculations also show that the arbitrary states obeying the Haar measure and the Generalized Schmidt Decomposition states with 4 independent parameters presenting null 3-tangle are located at the region bounded by the W-parametric surface.
+This observation supports the assumption that all the points plotted in Fig.~\ref{fig:my_label} that lie within the delimited orange region represent W states, including the light-blue dots and the red dots.
+We highlight the ordinary W state with $\lambda_{0} = \lambda_{3} =1/\sqrt{3}$, depicted as the orange circle with coordinates ($\Delta_{E}\left(\rho^{W}_{AB}\right)$, $\Delta S^{W}$) = (0.11, 0.9183).
+The light-blue dots situated just above the W-region (including the green 1-parameter GHZ dots) exhibit a 3-tangle greater than zero, a unique feature solely attributed to the GHZ states.
+As a result, we can deduce that all states located above the W-region are GHZ states.
+The ordinary GHZ state given by $\lambda_{1} = 1/\sqrt{2}$ in Eq.~\eqref{GHZ_type_state1}, is represented in Fig.~\ref{fig:my_label} by the green circle with coordinates ($\Delta_{E}\left(\rho^{GHZ}_{AB}\right)$, $\Delta S^{GHZ}$) = (1,1).
+This state possesses the greatest value that ABE can assume.
+The dots at the origin correspond to all biseparable and separable states whose ranks are in agreement with the expected \cite{dur}: for biseparable states, one of them is equal to 1 and for completely separable states the three ranks are equal to 1.